zeptofs/api-documentation/source/index.html.md

 We support two main categories of webhooks:

-1. **Owner**: These webhooks are managed by the owner of the Split account and only report on events owned by the Split account.
+1. **Owner**: These webhooks are managed by the owner of the Zepto account and only report on events owned by the Zepto account.
-2. **App**: These webhooks are managed by the Split OAuth2 application owner and will report on events relating to any authorised Split account (limited by scope).
+2. **App**: These webhooks are managed by the Zepto OAuth2 application owner and will report on events relating to any authorised Zepto account (limited by scope).

 | Name | Type | Required | Description |
 |-|-|-|-|